 BACKGROUND

 Leprosy is a disease caused by Mycobacterium leprae, an intracellular pathogen that has tropism and affects skin and nervous system cells.
-The disease, simplified, has two forms of presentation: Paucibacillary and multibacillary, with different clinical and immunological manifestations.
-Unlike what occurs in the multibacillary form of the disease, the diagnostic tests for the paucibacillary form are nonspecific and not very sensitive, allowing the existence of infected individuals without treatment, which contributes to the spread of the pathogen in the population.
+The disease has two forms of presentation: paucibacillary and multibacillary, with different clinical and immunological manifestations.
+Unlike what occurs in the multibacillary form , the diagnostic tests for the paucibacillary form are nonspecific and not very sensitive, allowing the existence of infected individuals without treatment, which contributes to the spread of the pathogen in the population.
 To mitigate this contamination, more sensitive diagnostic tests capable of detecting paucibacillary patients are needed.

 AIM